IBM-Watson/wex-alchemy-language-converter/engine/alchemylanguage-converter-summary.md

-# Watson Explorer Engine Converter: AlchemyLangauge Converter
+# Watson Explorer Engine Converter: AlchemyLanguage Converter
 AlchemyAPI offers 12 API functions as part of its text analysis service, each of which uses sophisticated natural language processing techniques to analyze your content and add high-level semantic information.
 These functions are accessed via a REST API, and the data is returned as an easy-to-parse structure.
 An API key required to use the AlchemyLanguage service and can be acquired from the Alchemy API wesbsite (http://www.alchemyapi.com/api/register.html).

  See the AlchemyLanguage API Reference for examples and detailed information on each AlchemyLanguage function (http://www.alchemyapi.com/products/alchemylanguage).